Office of Disability Services

 109-J Enrollment Services Center121 East Second StreetMorehead, KY 40351Phone: 606-783-5188Fax: 606-783-9190E-mail: firstname.lastname@example.org

-Regulations under the Americans with Disabilities Amendments Act define a Service Animal as any DOG that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Under the Americans with Disabilities Amendments Act, a Service Animal is a DOG that has been individually trained to perform a specific, essential task to offset a functional limitation of a person with a disability; disability categories include physical, sensory, psychiatric, intellectual, and other mental impairments.
 Other species of animals, whether trained or untrained, are not considered Service Animals, with the singular exception of trained miniature horses in certain situations.
 A dog that provides emotional comfort, crime prevention, or companionship is not considered a service animal.
-Note: residence halls are further regulated by the Fair Housing Act, which unlike the ADA addresses untrained Emotional Support/Assistance Animals within an individual’s personal living space and adjacent common use areas.
+Note: residence halls are further regulated by the Fair Housing Act, which unlike the ADA addresses untrained Emotional Support Animals within an individual’s personal living space and adjacent common use areas.
 Students wishing to qualify should read the Emotional Support Animals section from the menu on this site.

 Ask the following two questions if someone enters a campus building or attends a sponsored outdoor event accompanied by a dog and the need for it is not apparent:

-If the answers indicate that the dog is a pet or an Emotional Support/Assistance Animal, then the University’s ordinary policies would apply.
-Otherwise, the dog is allowed to go wherever the person with a disability is entitled to go (including classrooms, offices, dorms, cafeterias, with the rare exception of hazardous or sterile environments such as campus surgical labs).
+If the answers indicate that the dog is a pet or an Emotional Support Animal, then the University’s ordinary policies would apply.
+Otherwise, the dog is allowed to go wherever the person with a disability is entitled to go, including classrooms, offices, dorms, cafeterias, etc., with the rare exception of hazardous or sterile environments such as campus surgical labs.